+1a) The VPLMN AMF to the HPLMN UDM: Nudm_SDM_Notification response is sent to confirm the reception of the notification.

-2) The AMF to the UE: the AMF sends a DL NAS TRANSPORT message to the served UE.
+2) The VPLMN AMF to the UE: the AMF sends a DL NAS TRANSPORT message to the served UE.
 The AMF includes in the DL NAS TRANSPORT message the steering of roaming information received from the UDM.

 3) Upon receiving the steering of roaming information, the UE shall perform a security check on the list of preferred PLMN/access technology combinations included in the DL NAS TRANSPORT message to verify that the list of preferred PLMN/access technology combinations is provided by HPLMN, and: